godotengine/godot-docs/tutorials/3d/reflection_probes.rst

 --------------------

 If you are using reflection probes in an interior setting, it is recommended that the **Interior** property is enabled.
-This makes the probe not render the sky, and also allows custom amibent lighting settings.
+This makes the probe not render the sky, and also allows custom ambient lighting settings.

 .. image:: img/refprobe_cullmask.png